 If you have recently started a new job or changed your job, you will want to bring pay stubs or W-2 forms to prove that you are employed.
 You can also obtain a letter from your employer describing your position and stating that it does not plan on firing you in the near future.
 If you have recently filed a new tax return, bring a copy of that as well.
 These are all relevant to showing your current financial situation and that you are unlikely to become a public charge (receive government assistance) in the United States.

-If a new child has been born since the time you submitted your application, bring the child’s birth certificate.
+If a child was been born after you submitted your application, bring the child’s birth certificate.
 If your application is based on marriage, this will help prove that you are not committing marriage fraud.

 In addition, if any of the information on your application has changed, for instance your address, bring a copy of the form with the new information already filled in.
 While you can make corrections to your application at the time of the interview, the USCIS officer will probably appreciate your making things go smoothly.